-I want to start with an observation made by the Russian theorist Mikhail Bakhtin (in his 1920 essay “Epic and Novel”) that fiction “has no canon of its own” but is “plasticity itself …. ever questing, ever examining itself and subjecting its established forms to review” while it turns our imagination into “a zone of direct contact with developing reality”—and I want to add that this reality is something we create as a matter of consensus by just going about our business as we live our lives, and that the contact that matters between fiction and reality within this zone is an encounter of adversaries.
+I want to start with an observation made by the Russian theorist Mikhail Bakhtin (in his 1920 essay “Epic and Novel”) that fiction “has no canon of its own” but is “plasticity itself …. ever questing, ever examining itself and subjecting its established forms to review” while it turns our imagination into “a zone of direct contact with developing reality”—and I want to add that this reality is something we create as a matter of consensus by just going about our business as we live our lives, and that the contact that matters between fiction and reality is an encounter of adversaries.
 I’m going to say what I think this zone is like and talk about a kind of writing that expands it.

 In her keynote address at the 2017 Berlin International Literature Festival, Turkish-born novelist Elif Şafak alluded to the Polish-born philosopher and sociologist Zygmunt Bauman and characterized the times: “Globalization paved the way for two clashing trends: internationalism versus tribalism,” she claimed, “and today we are living in a liquid age in which these tides are pulling humanity in different directions, and we don’t know how to deal with so much complexity and uncertainty.”
 The currents of our day are indeed complex; and yet generalizing responses, like Şafak’s, are not indecisive, but lax and blasé.
 These conditions and this type of response make up a reality.